Frank980502/Android/design.md

   * Use ViewPager to contain 5 fragments, from Monday to Friday, and add PagerTabStrip to show the title.
   * Use databinding to update UI when the data is changed.
   * Use service to send a notification when user uses the note reminder function.
   * Use Google map to show the user's location and the classroom's location.
+(After accepting permission for the first time, there may be no marks on the map and you can go back and try again)

 * Any lessons learned?
 E.g., what would you do differently next time?
   * Designing the reasonable and effective data structure is really important.